mikeizbicki/cmc-csci040/hw_06/README.md

 1. add user profile pages that a user can edit to provide a description about themselves and other users can view this page

 1. assign each user a unique image, and have that image appear with each post

+1. use the `flask-login` package and password hashing (as described in the [Flask Mega-Tutorial Section V](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-v-user-logins)) to make your login system more secure

 You can get 20pts of extra credit if you: